top of page

 Click here for information on the Healthy School Act.

-Mean Charge Policy
+Meal Charge Policy

 Roots Public Charter School is a Community Eligibility Provision School.
 The Community Eligibility Provision (CEP) is a non-pricing meal service option for schools and school districts in low-income areas.
 CEP allows the nation’s highest poverty schools and districts to serve breakfast and lunch at no cost to all enrolled students without collecting household applications.